It’s Time To Get Cyber Smart With Phishing Emails

 If your boss is unlikely to email you asking for thousands of pounds, or you weren’t expecting a tax rebate, alarm bells should start ringing!
 The same applies to companies offering refunds or needing to check suspicious activity on a transaction – these are all common phishing methods.

 Phishing emails that pretend to be a banking service are the most popular of scams.
-Bank scam victims lost £207.5 million in the first six months of this year, with cases of ‘authorised push payment scams’ according to UK Finance.
+Bank scam victims lost £207.5 million in the first six months of the year, with cases of ‘authorised push payment scams’ according to UK Finance.